dimikara/50DaysOfUdacity/README.md

 ___

 * For the motivational quote of the day, I built my own quote generator machine.
-You can try it here: https://dimikara.github.io/Quote-Generator.
+You can get your own motivational quote here: https://dimikara.github.io/Quote-Generator.

 ___
 ___